roe-dl/weewx-airQ/README.md

 If a prefix is provided "airq" is replaced by the prefix.
 If the name does not start by "airq" the prefix is prepended to the name.

+## Configuration tool `airq_conf`

+### General options

+* `--device=DEVICE`: airQ device to set/get configuration for
+* `--config=CONFIG_FILE`: use configuration file CONFIG_FILE.
+Default
+  according to the way of WeeWX installation
+* `--binding=BINDING_NAME`: Use binding BINDING_NAME.
+Default is `wx_binding`.

+### General functions

+* airq_conf --help
+  display usage instructions
+* airq_conf --device=DEVICE --print-config
+  read the device configuration and display

+### Add or drop columns to/from the database

+The `wee_database` utility allows adding columns to the database one by one only.
+As the airQ device provides a lot of additional observation types, this is quite uncomfortable.
+The `airq_conf` tool provides the possibility to add all the additional columns in one step.
+It regards the `prefix` configuration option.
+By using the original WeeWX functions for that, it should be safe.
+Nevertheless, backups are alsways a good idea.
+And stop WeeWX for that.

+**CAUTION:** Stop WeeWX and make a backup of the database before using this functions.

+* airq_conf --device=DEVICE --add-columns
+  add the necessary columns to the database
+* airq_conf --device=DEVICE --drop-columns
+  drop the columns from the database

+### Set configuration parameters in the airQ device

+Those functions change configuration settings within the airQ device.

+* airq_conf --device=DEVICE --set-location=station
+  set the location of the airQ device to the station location
+* airq_conf --device=DEVICE --set-location=LATITUDE,LOGITUDE
+  set the location of the airQ device to latitude and longitude provided
+* airq_conf --device=DEVICE --set-roomsize=HEIGHT,AREA
+  set the room size data
+* airq_conf [--device=DEVICE] --set-ntp=NTP_SERVER
+  set the NTP server
+* airq_conf [--device=DEVICE] --set-ntp=de
+  set the NTP server to the official german server of PTB.

 ## Links: